 Syntax Description added Enable the MAC notification trap whenever a MAC address is added on this interface. removed Enable the MAC notification trap whenever a MAC address is removed from this interface.
 Defaults By default, the t raps for both address addition and address removal are disabled.
-Command Modes Interface configu uration Command History Release Modification 12.2(40)EX1 This command was introduced.
-Usage Guidelines mac-notificatio a enable the notification trap for a specific interface by using the snmp trap n command, the trap is generated only when you enable the snmp-server enable traps n and the mac address-table notification global configuration commands.
-Examples Switch(config) ows how to enable the MAC notification trap when a MAC address is added to a port: # interface gigabitethernet1/0/2 if)# snmp trap mac-notification added our settings by entering the show mac address-table notification interface privileged l.
+Command Modes Interface configu iration Command History Release Modification 12.2(40)EX1 This command was introduced.
+Usage Guidelines mac-notification n enable the notification trap for a specific interface by using the snmp trap n command, the trap is generated only when you enable the snmp-server enable traps n and the mac address-table notification global configuration commands.
+Examples This example shows how to enable the MAC notification trap when a MAC address is added to a port: Switch(config)# interface gigabitethernet1/0/2 Switch(config-if)# snmp trap mac-notification added You can verify your settings by entering the show mac address-table notification interface privileged EXEC command.